Saqovish/react-boilerplate-generator-script/README.md

-# 👩🏻‍💻 Lazy me
+# React boilterplate generator script

-A nodejs script package used by the lazy to create files with React boilerplate
+A script for the lazy to generate react boilerplate code